plan-systems/design-docs/README.md

 # FAQ

 #### Q: Why PLAN?
 Aren't there enough blockchain and DLTs already?
-Yes, there are dozens of advanced DLT projects packed with features.  _However, PLAN is not a blockchain or distributed ledger technology._  The lower half of PLAN is an information organizational and permissions system that is _built on top_ of an existing DLT.
+Indeed, there are dozens of advanced DLT projects out there.  _However, PLAN at its heart is not a distributed ledger technology._  The lower half of PLAN is an information organizational and permissions system that is _built on top_ of an existing DLT.
 Consider: _PLAN is to blockchain as Linux is to harddrive._